k3jph/k3jph.github.io/about-me.md

 </div>

 ## Professional Awards
+*   Senior Member of the Association for Computing Machinery, 2026
 *   Fellow of the [Society of Antiquaries of Scotland](/assets/docs/jhoward-fsascot.pdf), 2025
 *   Fellow of the [Institute of Mathematics and its Applications](/assets/docs/JHoward-IMA-FIMA.pdf), 2022
 *   Fellow of the [Cybernetics Society](/assets/docs/JHoward-FCybS.pdf), 2021